Looking for simple ways to help your preschooler navigate their feelings and friendships?

 Social-Emotional Activities For Toddlers and Preschoolers: Friendship

 Discuss some of the keys to friendship.
 For example, friends should be respectful, kind, helpful, forgiving, generous, and patient.
-This means that your child needs to learn these valuable qualities, too.
+This means that your child needs to develop these valuable qualities as well.

 Try out some of these easy social-emotional learning activities for preschoolers and toddlers.